 Rabri or rabdi is a traditional Indian sweet of thickened sweetened milk with layers of cream.
 It has mixed nuts added to it and can be served on its own or along with other dishes.

 Rabdi is cooked over low heat for a long time until it reduces and becomes a dense and thick condensed milk.
 It changes colour to off white or pale yellow because of the thickening.
-For sweetness you can use sugar or jaggery and nuts for flavour.
-Rabdi is the main ingredients in dishes like rasabali, chhena kheeri, and khira sagara.
+For sweetness, you can use sugar or jaggery and nuts for flavour.
+Rabdi is the main ingredient in dishes like rasabali, chhena kheeri, and khira sagara.
 It is served along with sweets like Jalebi, Shahi Tukda, or Malpua.

 So whats Difference between Basundi and Rabri?

 Both Basundi and Rabdi are made by reducing the milk.
 The only difference is in the consistency of both these desserts and the process involved.